wafman/city_explorer/README.md

-Number and name of feature:
+Number and name of feature: Header

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 minutes

-Start time:
+Start time: 8:45am

 Finish time: